bismarkop/SBA_318/README.md

 # Expense Tracker

-This is web appliction built using Node.js and Express.js and allows the user to track their income and expenses.
+This web was application built using Node.js and Express.js and allows the user to track their income and expenses.
 It exhibits
 * REST API principles
 * Creating middleware